-Dungeon-crawling RPGs, with their tedious dungeons that never end and (often) lackluster stories, are not usually for me.
-So, as you can guess, I was a bit hesitant when I first booted up Legasista; thankfully, however, all of that changed rather quickly.
-With loads of customization and charm, Legasista is a breath of fresh air from the usual dungeon-crawler staleness.
+Dungeon-crawling RPGs, with their tedious dungeons that never end and their (often) lackluster story, are not usually for me.
+So as you can guess, I was a bit hesitant when I first booted up Legasista; thankfully, however, all of that changed rather quickly.
+With loads of customization and charm, Legasista is a breath of fresh air from the usual dungeon-crawler.

 Legasista puts you in the role of Alto, a young boy whose mission in life is to restore his sister from crystal form to her human body.
 For this to happen, Alto must travel to the Ivy Tower, head deep into the ruins, and use an ancient weapon to break her curse.
 However, Alto is unaware that this weapon is not what he thinks it to be.